Relm4/book/src/threads_and_async.md

 Fortunately, the [`spawn_local`](https://relm4.org/docs/next/relm4/fn.spawn_local.html) function allows us to spawn local futures, which don't require `Send` because they run on the main thread.
 This works because GTK uses an event loop from GLib to handle asynchronous events, which also allows you to execute futures.

-The only downside of this solution is that not all async libraries are fully compatible with the GLib executor because they rely on tokio.
+The only downside of this solution is that not all async libraries are fully compatible with the GLib executor because they have to use Tokio.

 # Overview